-Mary Swander is the Poet Laureate of Iowa, the Artistic Director of Swander Woman Productions, and the Executive Director of AgArts, a non-profit designed to imagine and promote healthy food systems through the arts.
+Mary Swander is the Artistic Director of Swander Woman Productions, a theatre troupe that performs dramas about food, farming, and the wider rural environment.
+She is also the Executive Director of AgArts, a nonprofit designed to imagine and promote healthy food systems through the arts.

-Swander has published scores of other books, essays, magazine articles and commentaries in such places as: The Nation, National Public Radio, National Gardening Magazine, The New Republic.
-The New Yorker.
-The New York Times Magazine, and Poetry.
-She is best known for her narrative poem Driving the Body Back (Alfred Knopf) , and her memoirs Out of this World (Viking) and The Desert Pilgrim (Viking).
+The former Poet Laureate of Iowa, Swander has published scores of books of poetry and nonfiction as well as essays, magazine articles, individual poems and radio commentaries in such places as National Public Radio, The Nation, The New York Times Magazine, and Poetry Magazine.
+She is best known for her poetry book Driving the Body Back and for her memoirs Out of this World and The Desert Pilgrim.

 An emerita Distinguished Professor of Liberal Arts and Sciences, Swander taught creative writing for thirty years at Iowa State University and was a visiting writer-in-residence at Interlochen Arts Academy, the University of Iowa Nonfiction Writing Program, the University of New Mexico, and the University of Alabama.
 She now gives workshops on poetry, nonfiction and playwriting, as well as farmland transition, for other colleges and universities and nonprofit organizations.
 She received her own M.F.A. from the University of Iowa Writers Workshop.